Startup Funding: What is it?

 Method 1.
 Self-Funding

-If you have sufficient personal savings, you may choose to self-fund your startup or “ bootstrapping ” it.
-By self-funding your startup, you retain complete business control and avoid paying interest.
+If you have sufficient personal savings, you may choose to self-fund your startup or “bootstrapping” it.
+By self-funding your startup, you retain complete business control and avoid paying interest to external lenders.

 Method 2.
 Investors